 Radiology & Ultrasound

-Our clinic offers a state-of-the-art digital x-ray machine, new as of this year.
+Our clinic offers a state-of-the-art digital x-ray machine.
 Digital x-rays are faster, more efficient, and more comprehensive than traditional film x-rays.
 They are used to diagnose and assess a variety of conditions, ranging from musculoskeletal conditions affecting bones, joints, ligaments and tendons, to internal organ assessments such as the GI tract (i.e. for foreign body location), respiratory tract, and cardiac health.

 We also offer in-house full digital dental x-rays for all our dental procedures, which provides us a complete picture of your dog or cat’s oral health.
 Dental x-rays allow us to see the integrity of each tooth, as well as any fractures, root decay, dental abscesses and more.
 With dental radiographs, we are able to diagnose and point out issues that would otherwise be unnoticed, and intervene at the early stages to help prevent dental concerns in the future.